Palliative Care for people with disabilities

 Disability Residential Services Palliative Care guide

 Published by the Victoria Department of Families, Fairness and Housing, the Disability Residential Services Palliative Care guide aims to improve the quality of life of disability residents with a life threatening condition.
 The guide steps the reader through the key areas for support and identifies documents, training and resources available and where to find them.
-The guide also describes the important role of Palliative Care providers in the provision of end-of-life care to disability residents.
+The guide also describes the important role of Palliative Care providers in the provision of end-of-life care for disability residents.
 Click here to read more.

 Disability Residential Service Palliative Care Guide